Chesapeake Bay Cruise With American

 Chesapeake Bay Cruise With American Cruise Lines docks near the USS Wisconsin in Norfolk

-The USS Wisconsin in Norfolk is now a museum, launched in 1943, it served in World War II, the Korean War, and the Gulf War. * Photo: Heidi Sarna
+The USS Wisconsin in Norfolk is now a museum.
+Launched in 1943, it served in World War II, the Korean War, and the Gulf War.
+American Glory was docked for two days just steps away. * Photo: Heidi Sarna

 All of American’s cruises include a pre-cruise hotel night, and for us, it was the posh Four Seasons in Georgetown, a lovely hotel in a great location.
-After checking in, I and my travel buddy, Debbie, strolled around this historic 18th-century town (the oldest part of DC) reminiscing about our first trips to DC on middle school bus tours.
-We’ve been friends and traveling companions since college.
+After checking in, my friend Debbie and I strolled around this historic 18th-century town (the oldest part of DC) reminiscing about our first trips to DC; mine on a middle school bus tour and Debbie on visits with her family as she grew up in the area.
+We’ve traveled together many times since our college days, sharing a penchant for history, bicycle riding, and happy hours featuring wine and cheese.

 map of a Chesapeake Bay Cruise With American Cruise Lines